 The exam begins at 9AMand must be completed by 4:45PM the same day.
 You will receive hard copies of scores at 8:45AM on the day of the exam; all additional materials, including audio files, will be available through Blackboard at 9AM.
 You may complete the examination in the setting of your choosing.
 Should you need a quiet space in which to take the exam, a room in the Woolworth Center can be reserved in advance by request.
 You may not consult your peers, nor may you use music identification apps or software.
 Please include the honor pledge on the final page of the exam.
 You may complete the exam by hand or by word processor, and must submit it either as a hard copy or email attachment to the Academic Programs Administrator no later than 4:45PM that day.
 Senior comprehensive exams are evaluated by the Departmental Representative; results of the exam are factored into departmental GPAs, and are used as criteria for assigning honors.

 Gregory Deane Smith is an accomplished professional baritone and choral conductor.
-Greg was born in Brooklyn, NY and has lived in Princeton, NJ for the past 29 years.
+Greg was born in Brooklyn, NY and has lived in Princeton, NJ for over 30 years.
 A graduate of Syracuse...